Bryanteo2601/Vault-Track-Fintech-hackathon-2026/README.md

 ---

-**Wealth Wellness Hub** - Understand, optimize, and grow your wealth all in one place. 💰✨
+**VaultTrack** - Understand, optimize, and grow your wealth all in one place. 💰✨

 *Last updated: March 2026*